-Total loans outstanding were \$1.1 billion at December 31, 2016, a decrease of \$16.1 million, or 1.5%, from total loans at December 31, 2015 of \$1.1 billion.
-Our loan volume decreased as a result of loan repayments exceeding the rate of readvances and new loan volume primarily driven by reduced mortgage loan origination opportunities in 2016 as a result of fewer farm real estate transactions.
-This reduction is attributed to water concerns coupled with softening commodity prices in some areas.
+Total loans outstanding were \$1.12 billion at December 31, 2017, an increase of \$59.1 million, or 5.6%, from total loans at December 31, 2016 of \$1.06 billion.
+Our loan volume increased as a result of greater new loan origination activity in the Real Estate Mortgage portfolio along with seasonal increased utilization of revolving lines of credit across multiple segments of our portfolio.
 The types of loans outstanding are reflected in the following table.

-As of December 31 2016 2015 2014
+As of December 31 2017 2016 2015

-Real estate mortgage 65 % 63% 62%
+Real estate mortgage 64% 65% 63%

-Production and intermediate-term 18% 19% 23%
+Production and intermediate-term 20% 18% 19%

 Agribusiness:

-Cooperatives 6% 6% 5%
+Cooperatives 6% 6% 6%

-Processing and marketing 8% 10% 9%
+Processing and marketing 7% 8% 10%

 Farm related business 0% 0% 0%

-Energy 0% 0% 0%
+Energy 1% 0% 0%

-Lease receivables 3% 2% 1%
+Lease receivables 2% 3% 2%

 Total 100% 100% 100%

-Real estate mortgage loans account for 65% of total loan volume, which represents a slight increase from the prior fiscal year end.
-The increase was driven by growth in the real estate mortgage portfolio, primarily due to new business development in the last six months of 2015 and early 2016 along with utilization of existing loan commitments.
-This was offset by the scheduled paydown of existing loans and reduced mortgage loan opportunities as a result of a slowdown in the farm real estate market.
+Real estate mortgage loans account for 64% of total loan volume, which represents a slight decrease from the prior fiscal year end.
+The decrease was driven by both scheduled and non-scheduled paydowns of existing loans offset by new business development in the last six months of 2017 along with utilization of existing loan commitments.
 These long-term mortgage loans are primarily used to purchase, refinance or improve real estate.
 These loans have maturities ranging from 5 to 40 years.
 Real estate mortgage loans are also made to rural homeowners.

-Production and intermediate-term loans decreased from prior year end and account for 18% of total loan volume.
-The decline is due to lower loan volume at year end and is attributed to multiple factors, including lower usage for tax planning, origination of term financing that reduced operating lines, and increased participations sold to conform to ACA concentration management practices.
+Production and intermediate-term loans increased from prior year end and account for 20% of total loan volume.
+The increase was driven by higher seasonal utilization of our operating lines of credit due to increased tax planning and greater crop deferrals.
 Production loans are used to finance the timing gaps that exist in the production cycle for agricultural producers which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.

-The total agribusiness volume accounted for 14% of total loan volume, which represents a slight decrease from prior year end.
+The total agribusiness volume accounted for 13% of total loan volume, which represents a slight decrease from prior year end.
 Balances within the individual segments experienced minor fluctuations, with decreases in loans to processing and marketing businesses.

-We continued to have steady volume growth with average accruing loan volume growth at 7% with average volume at \$1.1 billion for 2016 compared to \$985 million for 2015.
-New business developed in 2016 amounted to \$223.6 million with 84% in direct loans and 16% in participations purchased.
+We experienced a decline in average accruing loan volume of 1.2% with average volume at \$1.05 billion for 2017 compared to \$1.06 billion for 2016.
+This was driven by a slowdown in new business development in late 2016 and early 2017 with stronger results in the second half of 2017.
+Overall new business developed in 2017 amounted to \$340 million with 78% in direct loans and 22% in participations purchased.